 - Nanjing Institute of Meteorology Atmospheric Physics B.S.,.
 1990

 - Co-lead (with Chris Golaz) of GFDL Model Development Team Atmospheric Working Group (AWG) for the development of GFDL CM4 (2013-present).

 - Co-lead (with Chris Golaz) of GFDL Convection Cloud and Climate Initiative (CCCI) for advancement in understanding the connections among convection, clouds and climate sensitivity in GCMs (2012-present).

 - Member of NOAA CPO CMIP5 Task Force MAPP Program.

 - Member of the U.S CLIVAR Hurricane Working Group (2011-present).

-- Project scientist II (2007-present), GFDL/UCAR, core member of Global Atmospheric Model Development Team (GAMDT) working on GFDL HIgh Resolution Atmospheric Model (HIRAM) and AM3 model development.
+- Project scientist II (11/2007-02/2013), GFDL/UCAR, core member of Global Atmospheric Model Development Team (GAMDT) for developing GFDL HIgh Resolution Atmospheric Model (HIRAM) and AM3.

 - Associate research scholar (2006-2007),